 Science Fair Connection

-You may be asking yourself, “Can I use the Mentos Geyser for my science fair project?”
-The answer is YES, but you’ll need to learn how to turn a cool science activity into a real science experiment.
+- To use the Mentos Geyser for a science fair project, you’ll to turn this cool science activity into a real science experiment.
 The secret is to turn your attention away from the spraying soda and concentrate on setting up an experiment where a single variable is isolated.
 Then, observe, record and report the results.

 To get the best results in a science experiment, you will need to standardize the test conditions as much as possible.
 The biggest challenge in the Mentos Geyser Experiment is finding a consistent way to drop the Mentos into the soda every time.
-This was the original reason I invented the Geyser Tube toy: to find a way to standardize the actual drop of the Mentos mint candies.
-If you’re not using the Geyser Tube, make sure to come up with your own method for dropping the Mentos mints into the soda exactly the same way each and every time.
+This was the original inspiration behind the Geyser Tube.
+If you’re not using the Geyser Tube, make sure to come up with your own method for dropping the Mentos into the soda exactly the same way each and every time.

 Mentos and Coke Geyser Phenomenon History